John Halle's Hall: The Hall

 The 15th-century Hall is in "fairly original state".
 It is two storeys high, with a "splendid" six-bayed open timber roof, with an elaborate arrangement of collar-beams, arched braces, purlins and "delightfully cusped" wind braces.
 Carved human figure and angel head brackets support the braces and collar-beams.
-On the east wall there are two large four-light windows and one two-light window; the one of the former at the south of the Hall has two lower lights omitted to allow the arched door to be inserted as part of the original design.
+On the east wall there are two large four-light windows and one two-light window; the former window at the south of the Hall has two lower lights omitted to allow the arched door to be inserted as part of the original design.
 The window at a high level on the west wall is a small two-light window, of 15th-century origin but unlikely to be in its original position.
 The windows contain much original stained glass, including heraldic insignia and John Halle's merchant's mark.
 On the east wall is a "splendid" stone fireplace with a frieze of quatrefoils, one of which bears John Halle's merchant's mark.
 It has been suggested that, although 15th-century in date and bearing Halle's merchant's mark, this fireplace might not be in its original location, as the Hall would have had an open hearth.
 It is suggested that it may not be in situ and may have come from one of the chambers in the building.
 In the 19th century this fireplace was used as a model by Augustus Pugin for some of his architectural designs.
 The archway at the north end of the Hall and the central doorway at the southern end are from 1834; and the two flanking doorways at the south end of the Hall are modern (from the 1930–1931 cinema alterations).
 On the exterior, the hall is ashlar-faced on the east side, and built of brick and flint on the west side.
 The roof has terracotta tiles.